MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/backgrounding/ios-backgrounding-walkthroughs/background-transfer-walkthrough.md

 The session delegate API provides a broad toolkit for interacting with tasks.
 For a full list of session delegate methods, refer to the `NSUrlSessionDelegate` API documentation.

 > [!IMPORTANT]
-> **Note**: Background sessions are started on a background thread, so any calls to update the UI must be explicitly run on the UI thread by calling `InvokeOnMainThread` to avoid iOS terminating the app.
+> Background sessions are started on a background thread, so any calls to update the UI must be explicitly run on the UI thread by calling `InvokeOnMainThread` to avoid iOS terminating the app.

 ## Handling Transfer Completion